DAEDALUS-Modding/pa-extension-interface-on-units/README.md

 If `"img"` is set to `false`, the unit will not have a custom buildbar image.
 If it is set to a string, it instead specifies an alternative filename for the buildbar image.

 If `"build"` is set to `false`, the unit will not be buildable.
 If it is set to a string, it instead specifies an alternative filename for PAEIOU's `build.json`.

+`"models"` allows one to specify additional models that may be required by auxilliary units like units spawned via attack.

 For an example where some of these settings may be useful, consider the situation of adding an additional strategic icon through PAEIOU without adding a whole unit, one can use:
 ```